script26/secure-desktop-os-ideas/README.md

   your own local ai, or maybe you're a gamer)
 - chromeos wasn't too limiting, and there was even a steam vm (borealis) for gaming, you could even import different games on it like minecraft for absolute near native gpu performance
-- this setup was inspired by qubes os and chromeos
+- this setup was inspired by qubes os and chromeos, grapheneos kicksecure

 Why not just use flatpak?
 - flatpak has too many permissions that are permissive, you can see